 L4: John isn't mentioned in that book, but his car is.

 L5: John has vanished, so has your book and my car.

 L6: John can book you a car tomorrow.

-Of course, it could be objected that there are languages in which names do describe.
-For example, Native Americans use names such as "Sitting Bull", "Crazy Horse", or "Rain In The Face", which describe what the individual concerned either did or was reminiscent of.
+Of course, it could be objected that there are languages in which Proper Names do describe.
+For example, Native Americans use names such as "Sitting Bull" ("Tatanka Yotanka"), "Crazy Horse", "Rain In The Face" or "Mary Brave Bird", which describe what the individual concerned either did or was reminiscent of.